d3/d3-selection/README.md

 <a name="selection_style" href="#selection_style">#</a> <i>selection</i>.<b>style</b>(<i>name</i>[, <i>value</i>[, <i>priority</i>]])

 If a *value* is specified, sets the style property with the specified *name* to the specified *value* on the selected elements.
-If *value* is a constant, then all elements are given the same style value; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
+If the *value* is a constant, then all elements are given the same style value; otherwise, if the *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s style property.
 A null value will remove the style property.
 An optional *priority* may also be specified, either as null or the string `important` (without the exclamation point).

 Note that CSS styles typically have associated units.
 For example, `3px` is a valid stroke-width property value, while `3` is not.
 Although some browsers implicitly assign the `px` (pixel) unit to numeric values, not all browsers do: IE, for example, throws an “invalid arguments” error and stops executing!